icesonata/DictApp/README.md

 An English - Vietnamese dictionary application.

 # Prerequisite
 Those complements and environments below, which require manual installation, are used in building this application.
+To avoid errors and bugs, user should consider to install packets/framework/applications listed below in the same or later version.
 - SQL Server 18
 - Visual Studio 2019
 - .NET Framework 4.6